Sign In Register

 Is Toronto a Good Place to Live?

-Based on current data, Toronto receives an overall livability score of 4.0 out of 5.0, earning a grade of A. Key strengths include affordable housing, abundant sunshine.
+Based on current data, Toronto receives an overall livability score of 3.2 out of 5.0, earning a grade of B. Key strengths include low crime rates, affordable housing, abundant sunshine.
 Areas to be aware of include above-average unemployment, an elevated poverty rate, below-average incomes.
-Toronto stands out as an excellent place to live, with strong marks across most quality-of-life indicators.
+Toronto offers a solid quality of life with a good balance of affordability, safety, and opportunity.

 Economy & Jobs